-A death announcement refers to a brief and printed (often paid for) statement informing those concerned about your loved one’s demise.
-It can either be placed in your national or local newspaper or on social media.
-It includes the deceased name, date of birth, death date, and his/her image.
-It also has dates and moments of viewing, burial, and memorial service.
+A death announcement refers to a brief and printed (often paid for) statement informing others about the loss of a loved one.
+This announcement can be placed in a national or local newspaper, or on social media.

-Sometimes, you may not have the right words to notify others of the demise.
-Here are some phrases you can use:
+You may not have the right words when it comes to notifying others that a loved one has passed on.
+Here are some simple and common phrases you can use in your notice:

 - Passed away